 NOTE: Only one service can be run on an agent at a time.
 All agents in the agent need to be running the same version of the service.

 WARNING: As the REST connector service is installed by a different installer than the regular Jitterbit Harmony Agent installer, this service is not uninstalled when an agent is removed or uninstalled.
 Instead, follow the regular Windows steps to remove a program to remove the REST connector service if uninstalling an agent from a machine.

-The organization unique name and the discovery service URL for the CRM instance can be determined from the CRM instance on its Settings > Customizations > Developer Resources page.
-Both of these are required for the configuration of the connection.
+The organization unique name, the discovery service URL, and the organization service URL for the CRM instance can be determined from the CRM instance on its Developer Resources page, accessed in the Microsoft Dynamics CRM UI in Settings > Customizations.
+These settings are required for the configuration of the connection.